 At a Glance

-- Tasks: Lead IP strategy, manage diverse portfolios, and collaborate with teams to protect innovations.
+- Tasks: Lead IP strategy, manage diverse portfolios, and collaborate with teams on innovative projects.

-- Company: NPL drives real-world impact through innovative technologies and a strong commercialisation record.
+- Company: NPL drives real-world impact through cutting-edge technologies and a strong commercialisation record.

 - Benefits: Enjoy a dynamic work environment with opportunities for professional growth and collaboration.

-- Why this job: Join a team making a difference in technology transfer and IP management with exciting projects.
+- Why this job: Join a team making a difference in technology and healthcare with exciting projects like DAART and Thermology Health.

-- Qualifications: IP expertise and experience in managing patents and trademarks are essential.
+- Qualifications: IP expertise and experience in technology transfer are essential; passion for innovation is a plus.

 - Other info: Be the go-to person for IP queries and help raise awareness across the organisation.